 Copyright in the thesis usually rests with the author: this does not change when depositing your thesis in ORA.
 The author does not give away any rights to the Oxford University Research Archive or the Bodleian Libraries.
 However, please see information on third party copyright.

-The date of enrolment on which the student commenced this programme.
-If progressing from a master's to a doctoral programme it is the date the student started the new doctorate research programme
+This requirement is for students who began their programme of study following a D.Phil., M.Litt. and M.Sc.(by Research) from 1st October 2007 (The date of enrolment on which the student commenced this programme.
+If progressing from a master's to a doctoral programme it is the date the student started the new doctorate research programme).

 Oxford University Research Archive (ORA) is an institutional repository for the University of Oxford and is home to the scholarly output of its research members.
 It holds publications, theses and research data.